0 User Reviews

 ShadeYou VPN has servers in 15 countries.
 Subscribers get access to servers in 12 countries: the USA, the UK, the Netherlands, Germany, the Ukraine, Canada, Spain, Hong Kong, France, Sweden, Russia, and Romania.

 Subscribers to the Premium plan get access to one extra server in the USA, Sweden, and Russia.
-They also have access to servers in Australia, Singapore, and Finland.
+They also have access to Australia, Singapore, and Finland VPN servers.

 Torrent downloads are allowed on the servers in Canada, Hong Kong, the Netherlands, and Sweden.
 One server in each of the UK and the Ukraine can be used for downloading and two of the four servers in the USA (Chicago and New York) can be used for P2P activity.